-You don’t have to take a special course to start adding permaculture design elements into your garden.
+You don’t have to take a special course to start adding permaculture design elements to your garden.
 You can apply the wisdom from these principles for a more healthy, productive, and sustainable garden in almost any situation.
-Each of these principles can be scaled to a project as large as a food forest, or as small as a container garden.
+Each of these principles can be scaled to a project as large as a food forest or as small as a container garden.

 Written by Teresa Chandler